-The Navigli exudes an aura of conservative competence which fits in well with a wide variety of clothing styles.
+The Navigli exudes an aura of conservative competence, which fits in well with a wide variety of clothing styles.

-Its simple dial features an easy to read design and includes a date window large enough to determine the day of the month quickly.
+Its simple dial features an easy-to-read design and includes a date window large enough to determine the day of the month quickly.

-I was especially impressed by this timepiece’s strap, which is composed of stainless steel and includes a buckle which is virtually undetectable when fastened.
+I was especially impressed by this timepiece’s strap, which is composed of stainless steel and includes a buckle that is virtually undetectable when fastened.
 It is one of the most comfortable bands I have come across.

-Both the case and strap of this watch are composed of 316L stainless steel which provides excellent resistance against rust.
+Both the case and strap of this watch are composed of 316L stainless steel, which provides excellent resistance against rust.

 The strap is comfortable and well constructed.
 Its nifty fold-over buckle is unnoticeable when engaged, fitting almost seamlessly into the overall band.